ouspg/SoftwareHardwareSec/3.Shellcoding/README.md

 mov al, 11
 int 0x80
 ```
-We can compile and link it to as 32-bit binary.
+We can compile and link it as 32-bit binary.

 ```bash
 nasm -f elf32 shell.asm
 ld  -m elf_i386 shell.o -o shell
 ```

-Now if you check the machine code with `objdump -D shell`, you can see that it is free from null bytes.
+Now if you check the machine code with `objdump -D shell`, you can see that it is free from null bytes, and it only has `_start` section.

 ```cmd
 objdump -D shell